ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/docs/robot information.md

 **Size:** 270mm x 170mm with 150mm in height

 > [!NOTE]
-> Did you know why we named our robot katalista?
-> Well katalista is more than just a name.
-It represents who we are, where we come from, and what we aim to do as a team.

-> [!NOTE]
 > A short trivia!
 The word "Katalista" is the Tagalog equivalent of the English word "Catalyst."
 In science, a catalyst is a substance that speeds up a chemical reaction without being consumed or changed in the process.
 It plays a vital role—it doesn’t cause the reaction itself, but it makes it happen faster, easier, and with less energy.